A 2-day course for yoga teachers and experienced yogis who want to understand the human anatomy on a deeper level.

 About Ginny Clarke

 Ginny is the co-owner of The Yoga Shack, Toronto, and has been teaching yoga for 15 years.
 She is passionate about all facets of yoga, including how to safely manoeuvre the body and the breath through the complex world of asana.
-Ginny has lead 4 yoga teacher trainings and has worked extensively with the teachings of yoga anatomy expert, Leslie Kaminoff and Amy Matthews.
+Ginny has lead 4 yoga teacher trainings and has worked extensively with the teachings of yoga anatomy experts, Leslie Kaminoff and Amy Matthews.